 Cordray threw his name in the ring early on and has enjoyed steadfast support from Massachusetts’s Sen. Elizabeth Warren, who helped form the CFPB and hand-picked Cordray for the job.
 Warren campaigned for Cordray in Ohio this spring and talked about him as a valued colleague.

-“In Ohio, Rich isn’t going to be on the ballot alone,” Warren wrote in a fundraising email for Cordray last fall.
+“In Ohio, Rich isn’t going on the ballot alone.
+For this reason ” Warren wrote in a fundraising email for Cordray last fall.
 “The consumer agency will be there right along with him.
 There will be a lot of people who take shots at the agency to undermine Rich.
 I want to make sure he has the resources he needs to fight back and defend the agency.”

 Kucinich backs an assault-weapons ban.
 Cordray has supported more incremental gun safety measures, like universal background checks.

-In a rare break from the Warren, Sen. Bernie Sanders’ political advocacy group, ‘Our Revolution,’ endorsed Kucinich.
-The former mayor proposed a Medicare-for-all health care plan for the state a few weeks ago and won an endorsement from National Nurses Unitedunion, an active group that backed Sanders’ presidential run.
+On the other hand In a rare break from the Warren, Sen. Bernie Sanders’ political advocacy group, ‘Our Revolution,’ endorsed Kucinich.
+The former mayor proposed a Medicare-for-all health care plan for the state a few weeks ago and won an endorsement from National Nurses United union, an active group that backed Sanders’ presidential run.

 Ohio’s sitting governor, moderate Republican John Kasich, has reached his term limits, so there are active primaries underway in both parties.
-Ohio Attorney General Mike DeWineand Kasich’s Lt.
-Gov. Mary Taylor have been battling it out in the Republican primary and largely distanced themselves from Kasich and his policies.
+Ohio Attorney General Mike DeWine and Kasich’s Lt.
+Gov. Mary Taylor has battled it out in the Republican primary and largely distanced themselves from Kasich and his policies.

-Chair of the Ohio Democratic Party, David Pepper, told ABC New he is not worried about his candidates eking too far to the left.
-Pointing to issues like the state budget, tax cuts and protecting the Medicaid expansion that Kasich put in place, Pepper argued that the Democratic candidates’ views were middle of the road in the state.
+Chair of the Ohio Democratic Party.
+David Pepper told ABC New there are no worries about his candidates eking too far to the left.
+Pointing to issues like the state budget.
+Tax cuts and protecting the Medicaid expansion that Kasich put in place.
+Pepper argued that the Democratic candidates’ views were middle of the road in the state.